 Art credit: Ben Ridgway

-Here we examine the evidence that ayahuasca, or its component plants, have antiviral or antimicrobial properties.
-Could drinking ayahuasca protect you from bacteria and viruses?
+In this article, we’ll examine the available scientific evidence that ayahuasca, or its component plants, might have antiviral or antimicrobial properties, and explore how much protection ayahuasca might really give you from infectious diseases such as COVID-19.

 Ayahuasca: Plants vs Preparations

-There’s an important distinction to keep in mind when we’re talking about the protective properties of any plant medicine.
-There’s a difference between the inherent properties of a plant that protects it from viruses, parasites, fungi and bacteria growing on its leaves; and the effects of these plants on the human body after they are ingested.
+Before we dive into the antimicrobial properties of ayahuasca, it’s important to keep in mind the difference between the inherent properties of a plant that protects it from viruses, parasites, fungi and bacteria growing on its leaves; and the effects of these plants on the human body after they are ingested.

-Just because a plant can kill some of the viruses and infections that may threaten its survival, doesn’t necessarily mean that eating, smoking, or drinking the plant would have the same kind of protective powers in humans.
+While a plant growing in its natural habitat might be able to kill some of the viruses and infections that may threaten its survival, this does not mean that eating, smoking, or drinking a preparation of that plant transfers the same kind of protective powers to the humans ingesting it.

 Different preparations of plants will also have different medicinal properties, depending on how the processing of the plant material has affected the molecules within it.
 Boiling or smoking plants will inevitably change some of their properties, perhaps in ways that we may find hard to anticipate.